kingzamzon/docs/docs/integrations/storage/irys.md

 There are three steps to decrypting data:

+- Connect to Lit nodes
-- Obtain a wallet signature ([AuthSig](../../sdk/authentication/overview.md)), which proves you own a wallet
+- Obtain [Session signatures](../../sdk/authentication/session-sigs/intro), which authenticates you with the Lit network
 - Retrieve data stored on Arweave
-- Connect to a Lit node and request that it decrypt your data
+- Request Lit nodes to decrypt your data

 ### Retrieving data from Arweve using the Irys gatway